cisagov/manage.get.gov/docs/architecture/diagrams/models_diagram.md

 docker run -v $(pwd):$(pwd) -w $(pwd) -it plantuml/plantuml -tsvg models_diagram.md
 ```

-3. Remove the puml file from earlier if you still have it and commit the image and this md file
+3. Remove the puml file from earlier (if you still have it)
+4. Commit the new image and the md file

 ```plantuml